 3. The Type of Car You Drive

 According to AAA, the best car to buy when it comes to insurance costs is a small SUV.
 An expensive car comes with higher insurance premiums, so let that sink in before impulse buying a two-door, 350 HP convertible.
 Factors that influence auto insurance rates include the cost of repairs and the likelihood of theft, as well as the vehicle’s safety equipment.
 Consider installing an anti-theft system to lower auto insurance premiums.

 4. Your Insurance Coverage

-The amount of coverage you purchase will naturally influence your premiums, but that doesn’t mean you should opt for the bare minimum and pass on collision and comprehensive coverage.
+The amount of coverage you purchase will naturally influence your premiums, but that doesn’t mean you should opt for the bare minimum and pass on collision and comprehensive insurance coverage.
 According to the National Association of Insurance Commissioners, the average cost of car insurance in Tennessee stands at approx. $960 a year (as of 2017).
-Skipping collision and comprehensive coverage may halve it, but that will subject you to the risk of having to pay thousands of dollars should you be unlucky enough to be involved in a car crash.
+Skipping collision and comprehensive coverage may halve it, but that will subject you to the risk of having to pay thousands of dollars in the event of a car crash.